 Show Run Rules Button If true, then the Inrule Run Rules Button will be visible on all pages.
 If false, then the InRule Run Rules Button will be globaly removed.
 This will only effect the use of the button, but not other registered plugin steps.
 UseDirtyEntity If true, the InRule Custom Action will expect that form data will be included in the API call.
 The form data is used to populate the root entity in the Rule Engine.
 This is useful in scenarios when data has changed on the Dynamics form but the save button has not yet been pressed.
 This allows a user to run rules against data before a save takes place.
 If false, the only data passed to the Custom Action is the Entity ID (guid) of the entity, and the Custom Action will query Dynamics directly for that entities data.
 This limits the InRule Custom Action to being aware only of data that has been fully saved to Dynamics.
-UseEntityPrefix If true, then the supplied RuleSetName is interpreted as a suffix to the EntityTypeName.
+UseEntityPrefix If true, then the supplied RuleSetName is interpreted as a suffix to the EntityTypeName .
 For example: if the supplied RuleSetName is "DefaultRules" and the EntityTypeName you are dealing with is "Account", then the RuleSetName actually used will be "AccountDefaultRules".
 If false, then the supplied RuleSetName is interpreted literally.
-ShowConfirmation If true, this will ask the user in the User Interface with the following visual prompt before actually executing rules: This site says Are you sure you would like to execute rules against this account?
+ShowConfirmation If true, this will ask the user in the User Interface with the following visual prompt before actually executing rules: Are you sure you would like to execute rules against this account?
 OK Cancel ShowStatus If true, a status messages will be displayed within the Dynamics interface when rules are executing, when rules are finished, and if rules are cancelled by the confirmation dialog.
-RuleSet List This is a free form text box that allows for you to specify a list of rule set names that can be run with the particular rule set configuration.
+Control to the true works (sample) = Control to the true works (sample) = Control to the true works (sample) = RuleSet List This is a free form text box that allows for you to specify a list of rule set names that can be run with the particular rule set configuration.
 When this is populated, the default Rule Set Name will be ignored and these options will be populated into a dropdown on the run rules button.